 When will I get better service as a result of SWIFT?

-We encourage you to reach out to your elected officials and local community leaders to underscore how important broadband infrastructure is to your life and livelihood, and to encourage them to explore ways that additional funding programs may be used to support local broadband projects that align with SWIFT.
+SWIFT has already fundamentally changed the way the public sector is investing in broadband, and with the recent CRTC ruling that Internet is a basic telecommunications service, the work that SWIFT is doing in partnership with its stakeholders should accelerate the long-range forecast for when Ontarians can expect affordable, high-speed broadband service.
+SWIFT encourages residents to reach out to elected officials and local community leaders to underscore how important broadband infrastructure is to your life and livelihood, and to encourage them to explore ways that additional funding programs may be used to support local broadband projects that align with SWIFT.

 What does the CRTC ruling on broadband as a basic telecommunications service mean for SWIFT?
-What does it mean for me?

 On December 21, 2016, the CRTC ruled that all Canadians – including rural and remote communities – should have access to broadband Internet service.
 They also set new targets for these services: